sravanthi16/ActiveUsersModule/README.md

 # Solution:

-I would suggest using pyspark as the ETL tool to work on these type of scenarios.As It works as a replacement to traditional ETL tools.
+I would suggest using pyspark as the ETL tool to work on these type of scenarios.
+As It works as a replacement to traditional ETL tools.
 If you are concern about building a cluster, allocating resources and maintaining the cluster.
 I would suggest to go with a cloud service.